edsoncezar16/code-challenge-indicium/README.md

    docker compose up -d [--build]
 ```

-*Note> use the --build tag if you make some changes to the docker image and want to build a new image based on those changes.*
+*Note: use the --build tag if you make some changes to the docker image and want to build a new image based on those changes.*

 ### Databases

-After the Airflow app is up and running, access the airflow webserver on [localhost:8080](localhost:8080) and enter the username and password 'airflow' when requested.
+After the Airflow app is up and running, access the airflow webserver on [localhost:8080](localhost:8080) and enter the username and password `airflow` when requested.

-After the login, in the main menu (next to the Airflow logo) select 'Admin' >> 'Connections'.
+After the login, in the main menu (next to the Airflow logo) select `Admin` >> `Connections`.
 Then, add the records corresponding to the northwind-db and analytics-db services present in the compose file:

 #### Northwind